thecontinium/homebrew-marked-archive-preprocessor/README.md

 homebrew-marked-archive-preprocessor
 ===================

-Simple proprocessor for marked to:
+Simple multimarkdown proprocessor for marked to:

 1.  stop the tag becoming a header and make it a red link to search in the archive
 2.  make [[search links]] search in the archive